abdfaizaan/mslearn-openai/Instructions/Labs/01-get-started-azure-openai.md

 1. These will deploy models that you can experiment with for both chat and completion tasks as you go along.

-      > **Note**: You can ignore any error related to the assignment of roles to view the quota limits.
+      > **Note:** You can ignore any error related to the assignment of roles to view the quota limits.

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps
 > - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.